cayrusa/ShatteredAscension-PreludeBooklet/PreludeBooklet.md

 -----
 ## Changelog
+### v9 -> v10
+- Phase 4.
+Removed now unnecessary step 1 "Prelude Cards Perks"
+- Standing Grav-Wave added as range-computation obstacles
+- General rule.
+Non-green Objectives may not be claimed
+- Added Nebulae to the list of examples of combat effect that always work
+- Worldgates give a bonus planet claim for another worldgate planet
+- Planning Phase.
+Added to the double-check step that a common mistake is to send ships to a planet claim
+- Planning Phase.
+Added an explicit "Perks" step at the end for all the misc perks that do not have specific timings
+- Added picture showing a few prelude cards as example in the Range section
+- Reworded slightly the Natural Wealth paragraph
 ### v8 -> v9
 - Phase 2: Made it more explicit that everything happens in secret
 - Phase 2: Moved the discard of the 3 unused prelude cards so players do not have to choose right away which one they keep (as we actually do it in playtests)